Iran profile - media

 All broadcasting from Iranian soil is controlled by the state and reflects official ideology.
-A wider range of opinion may be found online and in the printed press.
+There is a wider range of opinions online and in the press.

-However, many pro-reform outlets have been closed and their writers and editors imprisoned.
-Iran is "among the five biggest prisons in the world" for journalists, Reporters Without Borders said in 2011.
+Iran is "among the five biggest prisons in the world" for media workers, says Reporters Without Borders.

-Television is the most-popular medium, reaching more than 80% of Iranians.
+Television is the leading medium.
 State-run Islamic Republic of Iran Broadcasting - IRIB - operates national and provincial services.
 Its international networks include English-language Press TV.
 The most-watched domestic network is IRIB's youth channel.

-Despite a ban on using satellite equipment, foreign TV stations are widely watched; this is largely tolerated by the authorities.
+Despite a ban on using satellite equipment, foreign TVs are widely watched; this is largely tolerated by the authorities.

 Western broadcasters, including BBC Persian TV, target Iranian audiences.
 Their satellite broadcasts have suffered from deliberate interference from within Iran.